we-make-websites/wmw-advanced-technical-test/README.md

 **Shopify settings**

 Although we have a focus on design on the front-end, we also will be looking at how the schema structure will be set up.
-The settings structure must follow a rational user experience accompanied with supported information when required such as image dimensions on file upload schema types.
+The settings structure should follow a thoughtful admin experience accompanied.

 ## Requirements